JohnEarnest/Decker/docs/decker.md

 In interact mode, you can select a particular row by clicking on it.
 If the grid is unlocked, you can additionally sort columns by clicking a header or edit a specific cell's value by double-clicking it.
 The user's input will be parsed based on the column's format type, if any.
 Double-clicking a boolean column (formatted as `b` or `B`) will directly toggle the value.
 Double-clicking a column formatted as `L` or `I` will have no effect.
 If the grid has headers and more than one column is displayed, you can drag the space between column headings to resize the columns.
 By default, every column is given equal horizontal space.
 You can restore default spacing by clicking "Reset Widths" in the grid properties dialog.

+If a grid is set to "Select by Cell", clicking within the grid will highlight a specific cell, instead of an entire row.
+In this mode, the left and right arrow keys may be used to move between columns, and pressing space or return will edit the selected cell just like a double-click.

 The _File_ menu offers options for importing or exporting [Comma Separated Value](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV) data, respecting the grid's format string, when a grid is selected.

 Additionally, you can use the _Edit &#8594; Query_ dialog to issue Lil queries against the contents of the grid, preview results, and update the grid if desired: